How Does Harm Reduction Compare to Quitting Cold Turkey?

 Call Detox.com today to find addiction recovery programs near you!

-Harm reduction supports any steps in the right direction no matter how small, with the ultimate long-term goal being abstinence.
+Harm reduction supports any steps in the right direction of sobriety, no matter how small, with the ultimate long-term goal being abstinence.
 For example, reducing your alcohol intake from 10 drinks per day to just three drinks per day is viewed as a major improvement by harm reductionists.

 When tied to drug use, harm reduction recognizes and accepts that many people who use drugs and alcohol may be unwilling or unable to quit using these substances due to factors like addiction.
 At the same time, many who struggle with addiction are often unwilling or unable to receive treatment for reasons such as stigma and lack of financial resources.
-Harm reduction programs can help these individuals reduce their risk for diseases and overdose, while opening the door to treatment options that can help them become healthier, clean, and addiction-free.
+Harm reduction programs can help these individuals reduce their risk for diseases and overdose, while opening the door to treatment options that can help them become healthier and addiction-free.

 Examples of Harm Reduction Techniques